 Once you have established a good connection with your lead, you now understand their problems and concerns and have also expressed interest in solving them.

 It will be time to turn qualified prospects or leads into brand advocates and potential business customers.

-The process will save you a lot of time that you might otherwise waste on sales.
+The process will save you much time you might otherwise waste on sales.
 You are pitching customers who are not interested in your products or services.

 Inbound Sales vs. Outbound Sales